 You can find Zen in Alberta with Heli Yoga or visit the oldest relics in the country; Discovering the past in the Badlands and visiting Drumheller where the dinosaur bones will reassure you that at least something else has been through more drama than this election.

 The undulating hills of the prairies are soothing, and if you allow yourself to be charmed by Saskatoon, we’ll all get through this together.

 Moving east, the kids can have an Experiential Learning Vacation of Dynamic Proportions in Sudbury Ontario.
 Yes, Sudbury.
 And visiting Toronto, perfect for a Big City Getaway, never fails to remind us that Canadians do big cities pretty darn well!

 If you prefer your political fireworks homegrown, how about Quebec?
 Politics in la belle province are never dull!
 You can’t miss out on Manoir-Papineau in Montebello, Quebec, one of Canada’s treasured National Historic Sites.
 Visit Historic Quebec City to see why it is so kid friendly, and if you head there in the summer, there are at least 10 Awesome Things to do in Montreal with Kids.

 Farthest east, and most pragmatic, the Atlantic provinces are a no-nonsense but fun-loving and spectacular destination for all families, from north or south of the border.

 From Family time in Fredericton New Brunswick to Family Fun in The Historic City of Charlottetown, Prince Edward Island you can immerse yourself in our country’s history.

-I’ll leave you with one last suggestion, if you’re feeling continent locked – don’t despair!
-You don’t have to look far for some of the most amazing winter activities to see that Canada is unique and special.
-The 12 Most Canadian Things To Do This Winter will keep you from falling into a post Trump hibernation.
+I’ll leave you with one last suggestion if you’re feeling continent locked – don’t despair!
+You don’t have to look far for some of the most fantastic winter activities to see that Canada is unique and special.
+The 12 Most Canadian Things To Do This Winter will keep you from falling into a post-Trump hibernation.